akramarenkov/starter/README.md

 ## Purpose

-Library that allows you to control the start of work of multiple goroutines
+Library that provides to control the start of work of multiple goroutines

 ## Usage